niallbee/capstone/guides/day-2/guide-3-webserver-database.md

      region = var.region
    }
    ```
-   This module block declares a module that will be refered to as `web_application` in the Terraform configuration files.
-We use the `source` argument to tell Terraform where to find the module (in our case the `day-2/webseerver` folder).
+   This module block declares a module that will be referred to as `web_application` in the Terraform configuration files.
+We use the `source` argument to tell Terraform where to find the module (in our case the `day-2/webserver` folder).
 Then we assign values to the variables that we declared in step one using `variable name = value`
 2. Now we are ready to deploy our webserver and database infrastructure.
 First run
    ```
    terraform init